changlinli/shuangrimu/posts/elm-extensible-unions.md

 ```

 Let's go over `User1` and `User2` in more detail.
 Names prefixed with a
-caret such as `'RegularUser` are extensible union tags.
+an `@` symbol such as `@RegularUser` are extensible union tags.
 These play an
 analogous role to field names in a record type.
-That is `'RegularUser Int` is
+That is `@RegularUser Int` is
 an independent type in the same way `{ field0 : Int }` is an independent type,
 rather than just a value like `RegularUser Int`.